dwiknrd/llm_coursebook/README.md

    - Using LangChain's Caching to enhance LLM performance
    - Demonstration of prompt design and caching to maximize LLM usage

+- **Leveraging Large Language Models (LLM) for Web Scraping and Information Extraction**
+   - Using LLM for automated Information Extraction
+   - Information Extraction set up using LLM
+   - Introduction to LlamaIndex and its usage in information extraction
+   - Demonstration of using LangChain and OpenAI to build a Question-Answering System with website data

 - **Ethical Considerations and Future Implications of Generative AI with Large Language Models (LLM)**
    - A language for LLM prompt design: Guidance
    - Understanding the ethical considerations of Generative AI
    - Impact on privacy, bias, and misinformation
    - Responsible user of Large Language Models in society
    - Discussion on the future of Generative AI and its potential impact